lvelosuarez/GAZEL-ADN-notebook/README.md

 This analysis compares two saliva sample sets:

-- **GAZEL-ADN**: Collected using Oragene saliva kits (DNA Genotek™) and extracted using Maxwell magnetic bead–based technology (PROMEGA™).
+- **miG**: Collected using Oragene saliva kits (DNA Genotek™) and extracted using Maxwell magnetic bead–based technology (PROMEGA™).
 Sequenced on an Illumina NovaSeq 6000 with the TruSeq PCR-free protocol.
 - **ASAL**: Fastq files downloaded from ENA under accession [PRJEB57658](https://www.ebi.ac.uk/ena/browser/view/PRJEB57658).
 DNA was extracted using two microbiome-oriented protocols and sequenced using the Ion Proton platform.

 All data used in this analysis were processed for human read removal and taxonomic profiling as described in the manuscript.